Collaboration

 SOILCRATES Project

-SOILCRATES is a project funded by HORIZON Research and Innovation to support the implementation of mission A Soil Deal for Europe-(HORIZON-MISS-2023-SOIL-01-08) focused on developing innovative solutions to enhance soil quality and promote sustainable soil management practices.
-Collaborating with leading experts, researchers, and living labs, SOILCRATES aims to address critical challenges related to soil health, biodiversity, and ecosystem services.
+SOILCRATES is a Horizon Europe project that develops innovative solutions to improve soil quality and promote sustainable soil management.
+It brings together experts, researchers, and Living Labs to tackle key challenges in soil health, biodiversity, and ecosystem services.

-SOILCRATES aims at establishing 4 regional and interconnected user-centred Living Labs (LLs) in which actors from the quadruple helix cooperatively improve and monitor soil structure, soil life and crop-growing conditions on mineral agricultural soils.
-Set in place while co-creating beyond the state-of-the-art practices to improve soil health and increasing soil literacy in society.
+In addition, the project creates four regional and interconnected user-centred Living Labs.
+In these labs, actors from the quadruple helix work together to improve and monitor soil structure, soil life, and crop conditions on mineral agricultural soils.
+They co-create solutions that go beyond current practices, improve soil health, and increase soil literacy in society.

-With an integrated approach, the project enables the co-development of solutions in the LL and testing and replication in the Experimental Sites and Lighthouses.
+Meawhile, SOILCRATES follows an integrated approach.
+It supports the co-development of solutions in the Living Labs and enables testing and replication in Experimental Sites and Lighthouses.

 LILAS4SOILS Project

-LILAS4SOILS addresses the challenging climate situation that affects southern European agricultural soils, particularly in the rapidly warming Mediterranean region.
-The project focuses on implementing Carbon Farming Practices (CFPs) to promote climate adaptation and mitigation.
+LILAS4SOILS addresses climate challenges affecting agricultural soils in southern Europe, especially in the fast-warming Mediterranean region.
+The project promotes Carbon Farming Practices (CFPs) to support climate adaptation and mitigation.

-Over five years, LILAS4SOILS will develop five Living Labs (LLs) across six countries, involving 24 expert partners, more than 80 farmers and 125 stakeholders.
-The project will test CFPs on 85-100 demo-sites in diverse farming systems and pedoclimatic zones, focusing on: 1) peatland management, 2) agroforestry, 3) maintaining and enhancing soil organic carbon (SOC), 4) livestock and manure management, and 5) nutrient, pesticides and fertilizers management.
+Over five years, LILAS4SOILS will develop five Living Labs across six countries.
+The project involves 24 expert partners, more than 80 farmers, and 125 stakeholders.
+It will test CFPs on 85 to 100 demo sites across diverse farming systems and pedoclimatic zones.

-Through collaboration with farmers, researchers, industry and local authorities, LILAS4SOILS aims to accelerate the transition to healthy soils and contribute to standardized Monitoring, Reporting, and Verification (MRV) frameworks for future carbon markets.
+LILAS4SOILS brings together farmers, researchers, industry, and local authorities.
+This collaboration aims to speed up the transition to healthy soils and support standard Monitoring, Reporting, and Verification (MRV) frameworks for future carbon markets.

 NBSOIL Project